 I'm so proud of Rachel for her attitude towards the disease, as well as all her family.

 Every time I'm out in my bike (no matter the weather) I think of why I'm doing it.
 I'm sure all the other riders have their own special story.

 What is Women V Cancer Ride the Night?

-Over the last five years, thousands of women have cycled 100km through London at night and raised over £6 million for Women V Cancer, which brings together Breast Cancer Care, Ovarian Cancer Action and Jo’s Cervical Cancer Trust.
+Over the last five years, thousands of women have cycled 100km through London at night and raised over £6 million for Women V Cancer, which brings together Breast Cancer Now, Ovarian Cancer Action and Jo’s Cervical Cancer Trust.
 Through the combined work of these three incredibly important charities, Women V Cancer is committed to supporting the thousands of people across the UK who are sadly affected by women’s cancers and researching into developing effective treatments and cures for ovarian, breast and cervical cancers.